weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers.md

 <CodeNearText />

-## Model license(s)
+## Model licenses

-The `text2vec-transformers` module is compatible with various models, each with their own license.
-For detailed information, please review the license of the model you are using in the [Hugging Face Model Hub](https://huggingface.co/models).
+The `text2vec-transformers` module is compatible with various models.
+Each of the models has its own license.
+For detailed information, please review the license for the model you are using in the [Hugging Face Model Hub](https://huggingface.co/models).

 It is your responsibility to evaluate whether the terms of its license(s), if any, are appropriate for your intended use.

+## Release notes

+The release notes are [here](https://github.com/weaviate/t2v-transformers-models/releases/).

 import DocsMoreResources from '/_includes/more-resources-docs.md';